-In this study, 300 male partners will be invited to complete the PRESTO baseline survey and two in-home semen tests using a FDA-approved semen analysis device (TrakTM).
-This research was approved by the Institutional Review Board at Boston University and is funded by the National Institutes of Health (NIH).
+In this study, 300 male partners will be invited to complete the PRESTO baseline survey and two in-home semen tests using semen analysis device (TrakTM).
+Manufactured by Sandstone Diagnostics in California, TrakTM has been approved by the U.S. Food & Drug Administration (FDA) to measure semen volume and sperm concentration.
+This research is approved by the Boston University IRB and is funded by the National Institutes of Health (NIH).

 What are the objectives of the semen testing study?

-This study seeks to evaluate the usability and general utility of the TrakTM device, to assess whether lifestyle and behavioral factors are associated with semen quality, and to determine whether semen quality predicts future fertility.
+This study seeks to evaluate the usability of the TrakTM device, to assess whether lifestyle and behavioral factors are associated with semen quality, and to determine whether semen quality predicts future fertility.